coozoo/qtoptirunindicator/README.md

 ## Technical Info

-So I've used this repo
+So I've used this repo to setup my system and write this small tool

 ```shell
 chenxiaolong/bumblebee